sophiaponte/prefect-legacy/docs/core/about_prefect/why-not-airflow.md

 - As the source of workflow logic, the flow is the only object that should have this responsibility.
 - It takes an enormous burden off the central scheduler.
-- It lets the flow make decisions about unique circumstances like dynamically-generated tasks (that result from Prefect’s `map` operator, for example)
+- It lets the flow make decisions about unique circumstances like dynamically-generated tasks (that result from prefectlegacy’s `map` operator, for example)
 - It lets Prefect outsource details of execution to external systems like Dask.

 This last point is important.
 While Airflow has support for a variety of execution environments, including local processes, Celery, Dask, and Kubernetes, it remains bottlenecked by its own scheduler, which (with default settings) takes 10 seconds to run any task (5 seconds to mark it as queued, and 5 seconds to submit it for execution).
 No matter how big your Dask cluster, Airflow will still only ask it to run a task every 10 seconds.